JustFiesta/spring-petclinic-infrastructure/README.md

     Steps I made to fix it:

     * install terraform on ec2 and point Jenkins to its binary installation folder.
-    * install aws cli on controll unit (it did not help at all).
+    * install aws cli on controll unit.
     * check if Jenkins sees credentials.
     * set enviroment variables inside Jenkins pipeline so every agent can use AWS credentials.